MrEleffant/Liquid-Level-to-MQTT/README.md

 The "Liquid Level to MQTT" project is licensed under the MIT license.
 Please see the LICENSE file for more information.

-## Author

-The "Liquid Level to MQTT" project was created by Jane Doe.
-You can contact her at jane.doe@example.com.

 ## Contribution

 Contributions to the "Liquid Level to MQTT" project are welcome!
 Please submit a pull request to propose modifications or improvements.